Qythyx/react-library/README.md

 # Beerbox UI Library

-A reusable React component and hooks library for beerbox projects, built with TypeScript, Material-UI, and i18next.
+A reusable React component and hooks library built with TypeScript, Material-UI, and i18next.

 ## Features